 Badlands National Park has incredible wildlife viewing opportunities.
 We saw bison, prairie dogs, and mountain goats among other animals.

-Badlands Loop Road
+Stop #12: Badlands Loop Road

 Driving the Badlands Loop Road is exciting and amazing.
 The road has spectacular landscapes and many overlooks to explore the Badlands.

-Off Roading At Badlands National Park
+Stop #13: Off-Roading At Badlands National Park

-Along with the Badlands Loop Road, there are many other opportunities for off-roading and traveling along gravel and unpaved roads inside the park.
+Along with the Badlands Loop Road, there are many other opportunities for off-roading and driving along gravel and unpaved roads inside the park.

 This road is recommended for high clearance 4WD vehicles only but it is in great condition for a gravel road and we could easily drive it with a 2WD vehicle.

 Sage Creek Rim Road is an unpaved road with dramatic views and is great for wildlife spotting

-Hiking At Badlands National Park
+Stop #14: Hiking At Badlands National Park

 Hiking in Badlands National Park is the best way to see unique views and spectacular vistas